Click On Each Question To Find The Answer…

-Majors are offered every summer in core program areas: Theater Performance, Technical Theater, Music, Recording Arts, Dance, Visual Arts, Photography, Video, Creative Writing, Green Corps, Sports & Swim.
+Majors are offered every summer in core program areas: Theater Performance, Technical Theater, Music, Dance, Visual Arts, Photography, Video, Creative Writing, LEGO® Robotics and Design, Sports & Swim.
 All Majors classes culminate with performances and exhibitions, to which families are invited.
 Campers choose their Majors soon after they register for camp using the Major Selections form, and choices are guaranteed.
 Campers will have the option of changing their Majors during the first few days of camp.

-Acting Class, Theater Production, Theatrical Design & Set Construction, Stage Craft & Stage Hands, Costume Design, Chorus, Piano, String Ensemble, Wind & Woodwind Ensemble, Brass Ensemble, Elmer Pops, Rock Band, Recording Arts, Rock Vocal Ensemble, Rockestra, Percussion Ensemble, Ballet, Modern, Jazz & Hip-Hop Dance, Painting, Drawing, Sculpture, Ceramics, Fiber Arts & Crafts, Multimedia Art & Printmaking, Journalism, Instructional Swim, Soccer, GREEN Corps, Photography, Video, Creative Writing, Tennis, or Group Games.
+Acting Class, Theater Production, Theatrical Design & Set Construction, Stagecraft & Run Crew, Costume Design, Chorus, Piano, String Ensemble, Wind & Woodwind Ensemble, Brass Ensemble, Elmer Pops, Rock Band, Recording Arts, Rock Vocal Ensemble, Rockestra, Percussion Ensemble, Ballet, Modern, Jazz & Hip-Hop Dance, Painting, Drawing, Sculpture, Ceramics, Fiber Arts & Crafts, Multimedia Art & Printmaking, Journalism, LEGO® Robotics and Design, Instructional Swim, Soccer, Green Corps, Photography, Video, Creative Writing, Tennis, or Group Games.

 Examples of Past Minors

-Camp tuition is all-inclusive, including all programming and instruction; basic supplies and equipment (campers bring their own musical instruments and cameras); meals and healthy snacks; laundry services; healthcare; summer mementos; and transportation to and from bus and train stations in Philadelphia, or Philadelphia International Airport.
+Camp tuition is all-inclusive, including all programming and instruction (exception Horseback Riding which has an additional fee); basic supplies and equipment; meals and healthy snacks; laundry services; healthcare; summer mementos; and transportation to and from bus and train stations in Philadelphia, or Philadelphia International Airport.
 Appel Farm does not require camp uniforms, and we have a strict no tipping policy.

 A bus is available for campers traveling from New York City and West Orange, NJ, for a small additional fee.